-BCATS will continue to work to identify residential, employment, and transportation patterns of lowincome and minority populations so that their needs can be identified and addressed, and the benefits and burdens of transportation investments can be fairly distributed.
-BCATS will also continue to evaluate and where necessary, improve the Participation Plan to eliminate barriers and engage minority and lowincome populations in transportation decision making.
+BCATS will continue to work to identify residential, employment, and transportation patterns of low-income and minority populations so that their needs can be identified and addressed, and the benefits and burdens of transportation investments can be fairly distributed.
+BCATS will also continue to evaluate and where necessary, improve the Participation Plan to eliminate barriers and engage minority and low-income populations in transportation decision making.
 However, BCATS cannot fully meet community needs without the active participation of well-informed, empowered individuals; community groups; and other non-governmental organizations.
 These individuals and groups advance the letter, spirit, and intent of environmental justice in transportation when they participate in public participation activities (meetings, hearings, advisory groups) to help BCATS understand community needs, perceptions, and goals.

-Our basic message to all citizens is that the earlier you get involved, the better your chances will be to create the impact you desire.
-There are many situations where public participation has influenced transportation decisions made in our community.
+The basic message to all citizens is that the earlier one gets involved, the better the chances will be to create the impact one desires.
+There are many situations where public participation has influenced transportation decisions made in the community.
 Transportation programs and projects cannot proceed without citizen acceptance and support that come through an educated public and an open inclusive process.